-To enable a logical drive to operate with redundancy, it needs the initialization that makes the hard disk drives in the logical drive coherent.
+To enable a logical drive to operate with redundancy, initialization is required to make the hard disks in the logical drive consistent.

-Right after the creation of a logical drive using this array controller, the logical drive does not have redundancy and data is only stored on the primary hard disk drive.
+Right after the creation of a logical drive using this array controller, the logical drive does not have redundancy and data is only stored on the primary hard disk.
 The initialization can be done with a rebuild.
-For details about rebuild, see "1.3.2 Rebuild" (\rightarrow pg.16).
+For details about rebuild, see "1.3.2 Rebuild" (→pg.16).

-- The logical drive does not have redundancy until the initialization is completed, so if the primary hard disk drive fails, the data will be lost. - Before the initialization, the secondary hard disk drive cannot be used and its failure LED remains lit. - The initialization is done with a rebuild, which means that the hard disk failure LED of the secondary drive flashes during the initialization.
+- The logical drive does not have redundancy until the initialization is completed.
+So if the primary hard disk fails, the data will be lost. - ▶ Before the initialization, the secondary hard disk cannot be used and its failure LED remains lit. - ▶ The initialization is done with a rebuild, which means that the hard disk failure LED of the secondary drive keeps blinking during the initialization.